JACoW-org/docs-IPAC/docs/InvitedOrals/SStipsandtricks.md

 ### Final number of proposals

-Similarly to the "Number of obstracts originally submitted for a track/MC" section, but considering only the "Reviewed for tracks" filter:
+Similarly to the "Number of abstracts originally submitted for a track/MC" section, but considering only the "Reviewed for tracks" filter:

 1. From the *Workflows > Call for Abstracts > List of Abstracts: Manage*, filter all the submitted abstracts selecting only one track/MC by way of the "*Reviewed for tracks*" button/filter